 Ordering a Preliminary Title Report will show you if there are any additional lienholders or second mortgages.
 This can also be used to investigate and ensure that no one else has recorded Rights of Redemption, a Mechanic’s Lien, or anything else that could jeopardize your deal.

 Seeking Legal Advice or Counsel through a licensed Real Estate Attorney can help you avoid issues dealing with squatter’s rights or evictions, along with answer questions about title, bidder’s rights and procedure, or even run a redemption for you to get your deed quicker.

 Estimate the rehab cost of the property by performing your own inspection.
-NM Lists may perform preliminary property inspections and may make that information available for purchase by our members, but we may miss something.
 Completing your own inspection prior to closing is necessary to ensure that your rehab budget is correct.

 Obtain the Special Master’s Report once it is filed.
 This document details the events of the auction and lists the buyer and how much they paid.
 This is the legal contract for the auction price between the bank and the courts

 Understanding Rights of Redemption before the auction is absolutely necessary in a Judicial Foreclosure State like New Mexico.
 If it is your first auction you’ll be surprised when you see how few people actually bid at the auction, instead, they are there to see how much the property auctioned for.
 Then, if the auction price is far enough below fair market value, AND the rehab and closing costs are such that there is still a profit to be made, THEN they’ll attempt to purchase the Rights from the homeowner.
 See below for some more resources on Right of Redemption.